 Anemia Symptoms

-Anemia is when the body lacks enough adequate red blood cells to supply enough oxygen to the rest of the body.
+Anemia is when the body lacks adequate red blood cell counts to supply enough oxygen to the rest of the body.
 It can be diagnosed by blood tests, including a complete blood count (CBC).
 Poor blood flow caused by anemia can lead to symptoms such as:

 Sickle Cell Anemia